FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/build-a-plugin.md

 # Build your own pynxtools plugin

-The pynxtools [dataconverter](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter) is used to convert experimental data to NeXus/HDF5 files based on any provided [NXDL schemas](https://manual.nexusformat.org/nxdl.html).
-The converter allows extending support to other data formats by allowing extensions called `readers`.
-There exist a set of [built-in pynxtools readers](../../reference/built-in-readers.md) as well as [pynxtools reader plugins](../../reference/plugins.md) to convert supported data files for some experimental techniques into NeXus-compliant files.
+The pynxtools [dataconverter](https://github.com/FAIRmat-NFDI/pynxtools/tree/master/src/pynxtools/dataconverter) is used to convert experimental data to NeXus/HDF5 files based on any of the provided [NXDL schemas](https://manual.nexusformat.org/nxdl.html).
+The converter can be extending to support other data formats by allowing extensions called `readers`.
+There exist a set of [built-in pynxtools readers](../../reference/built-in-readers.md) as well as [`pynxtools` reader plugins](../../reference/plugins.md) to convert supported data files for some experimental techniques into NeXus-compliant files.

-Your current data is not supported yet by the built-in pynxtools readers or the officially supported pynxtools plugins?
+Your current data is not supported yet by the built-in `pynxtools` readers or the officially supported `pynxtools` plugins?

 Don't worry, the following how-to will guide you through the steps of writing a reader for your own data.